End knife violence

 Let’s work together to end knife violence

-The Queensland Police Service will be enforcing these new laws from 1 September, by conducting in-store visits for compliance checks and expanding wanding operations.
+The Queensland Police Service will be vigorously enforcing these new laws, by conducting in-store visits for compliance checks and expanding wanding operations.

 Under the new law…

-• It will be an offence to sell knives and particular controlled items to minors.
+• It is an offence to sell knives and particular controlled items to minors.

-• It will be an offence to use false identification to purchase these items.
+• It is an offence to use false identification to purchase these items.

-• It will be an offence to advertise these items as ‘suitable for combat’.
+• It is an offence to advertise these items as ‘suitable for combat’.

-• Retailers will be required to securely store particular controlled items prior to sale.
+• Retailers are required to securely store particular controlled items before sale.

-• Retailers will be required to display signage regarding age restriction for sales.
+• Retailers are required to display signage regarding age restriction for sales.

-• New laws will be enforceable from 1 September 2024.
+• New laws are enforceable from 1 September 2024.

 Frequently asked questions